openebs-archive/openebs-docs/docs/stackpointcloud.md

 ------

-In this section, we are describing about the integration ofstackpoint with OpenEBS.
-It is possible to integrate stackpoint with OpenEBS inall major platforms like AWS, Google Cloud (GKE & GCE), Azure &DigitalOcean.Here, We are covering integration of stackpoint with OpenEBS inAWS platform.
+In this section, we are describing about the integration of stackpoint with OpenEBS.
+It is possible to integrate stackpoint with OpenEBS install major platforms like AWS, Google Cloud (GKE & GCE), Azure &Digital Ocean.Here, We are covering integration of stackpoint with OpenEBS in AWS platform.